Full Circle Funerals Partners, Altrincham

 • Funeral Director/s:

-Jez Fixter, who co-owns this business with his wife Sara.
-The couple opened the doors to their beautiful premises in the market town of Altrincham in January 2022, after a long period of preparing to become the first independent partner of the successful Yorkshire based company Full Circle Funerals.
+Jeremy Fixter, who co-owns the business with his wife Sara.
+They are the first independent partner of the successful Yorkshire based company Full Circle Funerals.

-Neither Jez nor Sara had ever intended to become undertakers, but when we met them, six months into their venture, it was evident that they have both found their perfect role.
-They both spoke of how immensely privileged they feel to care for people from their community and to help families achieve the funeral that they want, and their commitment and dedication to their work was palpable.
-Originally, when they decided to open the business, Sara had intended to assist Jez temporarily until they were in a position to employ a member of staff to help him, but she quickly became totally immersed and engaged in her role alongside him.
+When we met them, both Jeremy and Sara spoke of how immensely privileged they feel to care for people from their community and to help families achieve the funeral that they want, and their commitment and dedication to their work was palpable.

 Specific Gravity:

-Echoing the ethos of Full Circle Funerals, the main company this unique partner company mirrors the flexible, person-centred and personalised approach to funerals.
-Jez and Sara believe in supporting each client as much or as little as they require, balancing the needs of the person who has died, their family and friends and the wider community, and offering guidance and suggestions to help each client achieve the funeral they want.
+Full Circle offers a flexible, person-centred and personalised approach to funerals.
+Jeremy and Sara believe in supporting each client as much or as little as they require, balancing the needs of the person who has died, their family and friends and the wider community, and offering guidance and suggestions to help each client achieve the funeral they want.

 What’s important?

 Communication is incredibly important to them, and they see their role as being part of the team who are all working together to make the family’s wishes happen.
-This subtle skill is something that all the best funeral directors have, an ability to be totally supportive while discretely empowering of each client, and for Sara and Jez they have the advantage of being a couple who work together and whose lives are absolutely dedicated to being the best they can possibly be as they grow their young business.
+This subtle skill is something that all the best funeral directors have, an ability to be totally supportive while discretely empowering of each client, and for Sara and Jeremy they have the advantage of being a couple who work together and whose lives are absolutely dedicated to being the best they can possibly be.

 What’s different?

-This is, as far as we know, the first franchise of a progressive, modern funeral business.
+This is the first franchise of a progressive, modern funeral business.
 Sarah Jones, the inspirational founder of Full Circle Funerals, first conceived of the idea of spreading the ethos further by offering partnerships several years ago, and at the time we were unsure how the calibre and quality of the Full Circle ethos could be maintained with a partnership model.

 Services: